 115.22 Policies to ensure referrals of allegations for investigations Auditor Overall Determination: Meets Standard Auditor Discussion 115.22 Documents reviewed: MOU with the Rhode Island State Police to provide reporting and investigative services.
 PREA Policy.
 Office of Inspection Policy.
 SOP PREA Sexual Abuse Investigations.
 Special Investigations Unit Policy.

-12/20/16 PC Memo re: administrative investigations
+12/20/16 Memo re: administrative investigations.
+2024 Minimum PREA Incident reports and Status.
 Pre audit questionnaire (PAQ).
 Interviews with the Assistant Director of Institutions and Operations (ADIO) and three investigators.

-RISP Collection, Preservation and Analysis of Evidence

-RISP General Order 77A Criminal Investigations

-RISP General Order 77B Major Crimes investigations
+RISP Collection, Preservation and Analysis of Evidence.
+RISP General Order 77A Criminal Investigations RISP General Order 77B Major Crimes investigations Website review.
+Reviewed 9 full sexual abuse investigations.

-Website review.

-Reviewed 11 full sexual abuse investigations.

 115.22 Policies to Ensure Referrals of Allegations for Investigations.
 A) The Department enforces a zero-tolerance policy for all forms of sexual abuse and sexual harassment.
 This includes a firm commitment to investigating every allegation, whether reported directly by the victim, by a third party, or made anonymously.
 All allegations receive an administrative investigation conducted by either the RIDOC Office of Inspections or the RIDOC Special Investigations Unit.
 Allegations of potential criminal nature are referred to the Rhode Island State Police for criminal investigation.
 Investigators and facility supervisors follow a uniform evidence protocol that prioritizes the collection of usable evidence to support appropriate disciplinary or criminal action.

-B) The Office of Inspection (OI), also known as the Internal Affairs Unit, is responsible for conducting prompt, thorough, and objective investigations into staff misconduct.
+- B) The Office of Inspection (OI), also known as the Internal Affairs Unit, is responsible for conducting prompt, thorough, and objective investigations into staff misconduct.
 This includes sexual abuse and harassment complaints involving staff.
 The Office operates under the direct authority of the Director and includes a Chief Inspector, inspectors, and support staff.
-The Special Investigations Unit investigates all inmate/ inmate allegations of sexual abuse and sexual harassment.
-SUI operates under the direct authority of the Chief Inspector, and includes a Deputy Chief Inspector, investigator supervisors, investigators, and support staff.
+The Special Investigations Unit investigates all inmate/inmate allegations of sexual abuse and sexual harassment.
+SIU operates under the direct authority of the Chief Inspector, and includes a Deputy Chief Inspector, investigator supervisors, investigators and support staff.
 For matters that may involve criminal conduct by staff or inmates, RIDOC coordinates with the Rhode Island State Police (RISP).
-If RISP initiates a criminal investigation, RIDOC may delay its administrative investigation until the criminal process has concluded.
-This collaborative approach ensures investigations are handled by the appropriate agency and aligned with legal procedures.

-C) When separate entities, such as the RISP, are responsible for conducting criminal investigations, their roles and responsibilities-along with those of RIDOC-are clearly described in internal policies and procedural publications published on the agency website.
-These ensure clarity and cooperation between investigative bodies.
-D) All state entities involved in administrative or criminal investigations of sexual abuse or sexual harassment in correctional settings must maintain formal policies that govern the conduct of such investigations.
-RIDOC's internal procedures reflect this requirement, ensuring consistency and accountability.
-E) Any Department of Justice component that might be involved in such investigations is also required to maintain such policies.
-However, for RIDOC, this is not applicable, as investigations are conducted by the Office of Inspection (OI), the Special Investigations Unit (SIU) and Rhode Island State Police (RISP) when necessary.
-A memo dated December 20, 2016 from the PREA Coordinator outlines a comprehensive referral and documentation process for all PREA sexual abuse allegations.
+If RISP initiates a criminal investigation, RISP may delay its administrative investigation until the criminal process has concluded.
+This collaborative approach ensures investigations are handled by the appropriate agency and aligned with legal procedures. - C) When separate entities, such as the RISP, are responsible for conducting criminal investigations, their roles and responsibilities-along with those of RIDOC-are clearly described in internal policies and procedural publications published on the agency website.
+These ensure clarity and cooperation between investigative bodies. - D) All state entities involved in administrative or criminal investigations of sexual abuse or sexual harassment in correctional settings must maintain formal policies that govern the conduct of such investigations.
+RIDOC's internal procedures reflect this requirement, ensuring consistency and accountability. - E) Any Department of Justice component that might be involved in such investigations is also required to maintain such policies.
+However, for RIDOC, this is not applicable, as investigations are conducted by the Office of Inspection (OI) the Special Investigations Unit (SIU) and Rhode Island State Police (RISP) when necessary.
+A memo dated December 20, 2016, from the PREA Coordinator outlines a comprehensive referral and documentation process for all PREA sexual abuse allegations.

 According to the memo: OI completes administrative investigations for each allegation and issues a written finding on whether staff action or inaction contributed to the abuse.

 For inmate-on-inmate abuse investigated by the Special Investigations Unit (SIU), OI conducts a follow-up administrative investigation.
 For staff-on-inmate abuse, OI conducts the full investigation and documents the findings and rationale in writing.

-These findings are maintained in the appropriate investigative files by either SIU or OI.
-There were 39 allegations of sexual abuse or harassment, the statistics show: 2 were not PREA, 1 Substantiated, 22 unfounded, and 12 unsubstantiated.
-The auditor reviewed 8 sexual harassment investigation reports and 3 sexual abuse investigation reports.
-The facility is compliant with this standard.
+These findings are maintained in the appropriate investigative files by either SIU or